 It’s absolutely fine on long runs if you’re going easy.
 It’s certainly not a speed day shoe at the weight it is and it’s certainly not one of those poppy shoes that’s going to get you up on your feet.

-However, it does provide the comfort I was expecting from the Pegasus 37.
+However, it does provide the comfort I was expecting from the Nike Pegasus.